gerundheit/MtG-Historical-Analysis/README.md

  Uses the Magic the Gathering API to perform statistical analysis on the evolution of published cards over the course of the game's history.

  PART 1: Transforming Data
- The dataset will be downloaded either via basic API query or taken from the Python SDK and saved locally as a series of JSON files.
+ The dataset will be downloaded via basic API query and saved locally as a series of JSON files.
 Data will be extracted from these files and loaded into database files/tables as needed to perform the analysis described in Parts 2 & 3.

  PART 2: Charting Data
  MatPlotLib will be used to create charts of several historical trends of interest over the game's development.
 One will be a multi-line graph depicting the numbers of cards of each major type published in each successive card set, to show trends in the relative numbers of e.g. creature cards vs. sorcery cards over time.
 Another series of charts will sample several card sets of interest and depict their mana curves for different card types, i.e. the number of cards in the set broken down by card type and mana cost.
 A third will show  the power and toughness of creatures relative to their mana cost over time.